-The livelong night in Branksome rang The ceaseless sound of steel; The castle-bell, with backward clang,
+The livelong night in Branksome rang

-Sent forth the larum peal ; Was frequent heard the heavy jar, Where massy stone and iron bar Were piled on echoing keep and tower, To whelm the foe with deadly shower;

-Was frequent heard the changing guard, And watch-word from the sleepless ward; While, wearied by the endless din, Blood-hound and ban-dog yell within.
+The ceaseless sound of steel; The castle-bell, with backward clang, Sent forth the larum peal; Was frequent heard the heavy jar, Where massy stone and iron bar Were piled on echoing keep and tower, To whelm the foe with deadly shower; Was frequent heard the changing guard, And watch-word from the sleepless ward; While, wearied by the endless din, Blood-hound and ban-dog yelled within.

-The noble Dame, amid the broil, Shared the gray Seneschal's high toil, And spoke of danger with a smile; Cheered the young knights, and council sage Held with the chiefs of riper age.
-No tidings of the foe were brought, Nor of his numbers knew they ought, Nor in what time the truce he sought.
+The noble dame, amid the broil, Shared the gray Seneschal's high toil, And spoke of danger with a smile ; Cheered the young knights, and council sage Held with the chiefs of riper age.
+No tidings of the foe were brought, Nor of his numbers knew they ought, Nor what in time of truce he sought.

-Some said, that there were thousands ten; And others weened that it was nought
+Some said that there were thousands ten; And others weened that it was nought,

-But Levan Clans, or Tynedale men, Who came to gather in black mail; And Liddesdale, with small avail,
+But Leven clans, or Tynedale men, Who came to gather in black mail \; And Liddisdale, with small avail,

 Might drive them lightly back agen.
 So passed the anxious night away, And welcome was the peep of day.